Modeling of Three-Dimensional Gas Metal Arc Welding with Groove

 This article analyzes the dynamic process of groove filling and the resulting weld pool fluid flow in gas metal arc welding of thick metals with V-groove.
 Filler droplets carrying mass, momentum, thermal energy, and sulfur species are periodically impinged onto the workpiece.
 The complex transport phenomena in the weld pool, caused by the combined effect of droplet impingement, gravity, electromagnetic force, surface tension, and plasma arc pressure, were investigated to determine the transient weld pool shape and distributions of velocity, temperature, and sulfur species in the weld pool.
 It was found that the groove provides a channel which can smooth the flow in the weld pool, leading to poor mixing between the filler metal and the base metal, as compared to the case without a groove.

-J. Hu and H. Tsai, "Modeling of Three-Dimensional Gas Metal Arc Welding with Groove," 2007 ASME International Mechanical Engineering Congress and Exposition, November 2007, American Society of Mechanical Engineers (ASME), Nov 2007.
+J. Hu and H. Tsai, "Modeling of Three-Dimensional Gas Metal Arc Welding with Groove," Proceedings of the 2007 ASME International Mechanical Engineering Congress and Exposition (2007, Seattle, WA), American Society of Mechanical Engineers (ASME), Nov 2007.

 Mechanical and Aerospace Engineering

 Keywords and Phrases

 V-Grooves; Gas metal arc welding

 Article - Conference proceedings